hpc-uk/build-instructions/utils/pynamic/build_pynamic_archer2_gcc11.md

 ```

 It will take some time to build all the objects and modules that make up the benchmark, therefore,
-the `config_pynamic.py` script is executed from within a serial node job.
+the `config_pynamic.py` script is executed from within a batch job running on a compute node.

 When the build has completed you should see something like the following text in the Slurm output file.